MounikaJangam/ReactInterviewQst/README.md

 5. Explain the difference between state and props in React.js?
 ------------------------------------------------------------------------
 -> State is an internal data storage of a component that can be modified throughout the component's lifecycle.
+-> State will managed within a component and can be changed over time using `setState` (or `useState` in functional components).
 -> It is mutable and managed within the component itself.
 -> Props (short for properties) are read-only data that are passed from parent to child components.
 -> They allow the parent component to communicate with its children.